Smart Business Development For IP Law Firms: How to Use Data to Increase Your Firm’s Business?

 Also, to save you from the hassle of switching between the 3 parts, we converted this whole series into one book so that you can read/print it later.
 You can download the pdf by filling this tiny form below –

 A few months back, I was in Atlanta, Georgia.
 During the visit, I met and had a conversation with Jack*, a partner at a well-known law firm.
-Jack expressed his uncertainty on converting a large organization into a client, who was trying to venture into the domain of Blockchain.
+Jack expressed his uncertainty about converting a large organization into a client, who was trying to venture into the domain of Blockchain.

 *Note: The name of the client is changed to ensure confidentiality.

-The reason of uncertainty was not the competition but rather his inability to showcase an expertise in the new domain of Blockchain.
+The reason of uncertainty was not the competition but rather his inability to showcase expertise in the new domain of Blockchain.

 Since we were talking, he asked whether I had some concrete insights on the domain that he could show to the potential client?
 This could help increase the confidence of the client in him and would showcase that his firm is investing in knowing more about the industry.

 And that was the key point.
-Jack is not the only partner facing this problem.
+Jack is not the only partner-facing this problem.
 In my several years of experience, I have seen time and again law firms facing issues in converting prospects into clients due to a lack of knowledge in the domain of work of potential clients.

 These very law firms could have succeeded in converting prospects, had they followed up with factual data constituting concrete insights on the domain of work of a prospect.
-A method which guarantees a solid conversion rate.
+A method that guarantees a solid conversion rate.

 How can you go about it? – You ask.